-You can host a Nintendo Game Night for online teams by using an emulator.
+You can host a Nintendo Game Night for your team by using an emulator.
 The emulator allows you to play games via most modern web browsers.
 Choose a game like Excitebike, Popeye or Ice Hockey and host a tournament to see who gets the most points.
 You should probably make the game night “bring your own nachos.”

 Learn more at Emulator.online and start planning your online team building games.

-Ten Strikes is a fun online team building game you can play on virtual conference calls.
-The mechanics make this an icebreaker game, so a good way to get to know new team members, or to build deeper relationships with existing teams.
+Ten Strikes is a fun icebreaker game, so it’s a good way to get to know new team members, or to build deeper relationships with existing teams.

 Here is how to play:

 - The youngest person on the call goes first, and shares one true statement about themselves.
 For example, “I have a pen pal.”